When does Your Child ’s first tooth appear and in which order do the rest of the teeth appear?

 In most babies, the bottom central teeth — lower central incisors — are the first to appear, at around 6 to 10 months.
 The upper front teeth — top central incisor — usually appear around 8 to 12 months.

 How many teeth do babies have?

 Most children have a full set of 20 primary teeth by two-and-a-half years of age.
-Although they’re called “baby teeth,” these tiny chompers stay well past the baby years — the last of Your Baby ’s baby teeth won’t be replaced by permanent teeth until around age 12.
+Although they’re called “baby teeth,” these tiny chompers stay well past the baby years — the last of Your Child ’s baby teeth won’t be replaced by permanent teeth until around age 12.